qrzn23/min/wip/magick/content.md

 > In the might of Pan.
 > lo Pan!
 Io Pan Pan!
 Pan!
 Io Pan!

+### Prefatory Note

+Our beloved Soror VIRAKAM, feeling the hoodwink of her inexperience in Practical Magick, has asked me to take up the work of obtaining this book from the lips of Frater Perdurabo.
+Conscious of my own defects, I yet yielded to her insistence, and most earnestly thank and bless her for the privilege conferred.
+The bravest as the sweetest of all the women I have known, she has now, at the suggestion of the Master, entered the harem of a Turk in order to study Mohammedan methods of Mysticism and Magick.

+Blessed among women be her name unto the ages!

+I have done my best to cross-examine Frater Perdurabo on all points of difficulty that have occurred in my own working, and I have been incomparably blest by the instruction, and yet more by the Initiation, which I have received.

+However, it has proved impossible to confine Part III to such elementary thought as the former parts.
+Remonstrance has only drawn from Frater Perdurabo the reply that He has it in mind to say these things, and that they had better be said now, lest He forget to say them at some other time.

+This must be my excuse to any who find portions of this Part III difficult to understand.
+Let them take courage; practice and progress will make all clear as it is glorious.
+It is earth that breeds the clouds that hide the sun.
+Let them leave earth; they will find Him, the source of all Light.^[It is amazing to observe that FRATER PERDURABO, when He had completed the series of discourses in Part II, supposed that He had exhaussted the subject.
+Everyone (He thought) would say, "Oh, that is the meaning of the Wand!"
+"Now I understand about the Cup!"
+It never occurred to Him that there were people who had not done magick.
+He only thought that there might be a few who were doing it badly!!!!!]

+**Soror Agatha**

 ### INTRODUCTION

 > Ἐσσῆαι ἀθάνατος θεός, ἀμβρότος, οὐκέτι θνητός.
-*Pythagoras.*
+*Pythagoras.*^[Greek: ""You shall be a deathless god, immortal, no longer subject to death.""
+The final line of the "Golden Verses of Pythagoras.]

 > “Magic is the Highest, most Absolute, and most Divine Knowledge of Natural Philosophy, advanced in its Works and wonderful operations by a right understanding of the inward and occult virtue of things; so that true Agents being applied to proper Patients, strange and admirable effects will thereby be produced.
 Whence magicians are profound and diligent searchers into Nature; they, because of their skill, know how to anticipate an effect, the which to the vulgar shall seem to be a miracle.”
-*The Goetia of the Lemegeton of King Solomon.*
+*The Goetia of the Lemegeton of King Solomon.*^[Part of the "Preliminary Definition of Magic" which appears at the start of some MSS. of the Lemegeton, a 17th-century English compilation of magical texts attributed to Solomon; in turn taken from an English translation of Themis Auræ, a Rosicrucian work by Michael Maier.]

 “Wherever sympathetic magic occurs in its pure unadulterated form, it is assumed that in nature one event follows another necessarily and invariably without the intervention of any spiritual or personal agency.

-> **Thus its fundamental conception is identical with that of modern science; underlying the whole System is a farth, implicit but real and firm, in the order and uniformity of nature.** The magician does not doubt that the same causes will always produce the same effects, that the performance of the proper ceremony accompanied by the appropriate spell, will inevitably be attended by the desired results, unless, indeed, his incantations should chance to be thwarted and foiled by the more potent charms of another sorcerer.
+> **Thus its fundamental conception is identical with that of modern science; underlying the whole System is a faith, implicit but real and firm, in the order and uniformity of nature.** The magician does not doubt that the same causes will always produce the same effects, that the performance of the proper ceremony accompanied by the appropriate spell, will inevitably be attended by the desired results, unless, indeed, his incantations should chance to be thwarted and foiled by the more potent charms of another sorcerer.
 He supplicates no higher power: he sues the favour of no fickle and wayward being: he abases himself before no awful deity.
 Yet his power, great as he believes it to be, is by no means arbitrary and unlimited.
 He can wield it only so long as he strictly conforms to the rules of his art, or to what may be called the laws of nature as conceived by him.
 To neglect these rules, to break these laws in the smallest particular is to incur failure, and may even expose the unskilful practitioner himself to the utmost peril.
 If he claims a sovereignty over nature, it is a constitutional sovereignty rigorously limited in its scope and exercised in exact conformity with ancient usage. **Thus the analogy between the magical and the scientific conceptions of the worid is close.
 In both of them the succession of events is perfectly regular and certain, being determined by immutable laws, the operation of which can be foreseen and calculated precisely;** the elements of caprice, of chance, and of accident are banished from the course of nature.
 Both of them open up a seemingly boundless vista of possibilities to him who knows the causes of things and can touch the secret springs that set in motion the vast and intncate mechanism of the worid.
 Hence the strong attraction which magic and science alike have exercised on the human mind hence the powerful stimulus that both have given to the pursuit of knowledge.
 They lure the weary enquirer, the footsore seeker, on through the wilderness of disappointment in the present by their endless promises of the future: they take him up to the top of an exceeding high mountain and shew him, beyond the dark clouds and rolling mists at his feet, a vision of the celestial city, far off, it may be, but radiant with unearthly splendour, bathed in the light of dreams.”
-Dr. J. G. FRAZER, *«The Golden Bough*
+Dr. J. G. FRAZER, *«The Golden Bough*^[The Magic Art and the Evolution of Kings (part I of the third edition Golden Bough), i.
+220-221. &mdash; Emphasis Crowley's.]

 > “So far, therefore, **as the public profession of magic has been one of the roads by which men have passed to supreme power, it has contributed to emancipate mankind from the thraldom of tradition and to elevate them into a larger, f reer life, with a broader outlook, on the worid.
 This is no small service rendered to humanity.** And when we remember further that in another direction magic has paved the way for science, we are forced to admit that if the black art has done much evil, it has also been the source of much good that if it is the child of error, **it has yet been the mother of freedom and truth.”**

-Ibid.
+Ibid.^[The Magic Art &c., i.
+218-219. &mdash; Emphasis Crowley's.]

 > “Prove all things; hold fast that which is good”.

-St. Paul.
+St. Paul.^[1 Thess.
+V. 21.]

 > “Also the mantras and spells; the obeah and the wanga; the work of the wand and the work of the sword: these he shall learn and teach.
 “He must teach; but he may make severe the ordeals.
 > “The word of the Law is 0EAHMA.”
-LIBER AL vel xxxi: The Book of the Law.
+LIBER AL vel xxxi: The Book of the Law.^[cap.
+I vv.
+37-39.]

 ---